progit/progit/de/02-git-basics/01-chapter2.markdown

 In addition to output-formatting options, `git log` takes a number of useful limiting options — that is, options that let you show only a subset of commits.
 You’ve seen one such option already — the `-2` option, which show only the last two commits.
 In fact, you can do `-<n>`, where `n` is any integer to show the last `n` commits.
 In reality, you’re unlikely to use that often, because Git by default pipes all output through a pager so you see only one page of log output at a time.

-Zusätzlich zu den Formatierungsoptionen für die Ausgabe akzeptiert `git log` eine Reihe nützlicher Optionen, um die Anzahl der ausgegebenen Commits zu einzuschränken.
+Zusätzlich zu den Formatierungsoptionen für die Ausgabe, akzeptiert `git log` eine Reihe nützlicher Optionen, um die Anzahl der ausgegebenen Commits zu einzuschränken.
 Eine solche Option ist dir bereits begegnet: die `-2` Option, die bewirkt, dass nur die letzten beiden Commits angezeigt werden.
 D.h., du kannst `-<n>` verwenden, wobei `n` irgendeine ganze Zahl sein kann.
-Im Alltag wirst du diese Option vermutlich nicht sehr oft verwenden, weil Git die Ausgabe standardmäßig durch einen Pager leitet (xxx) und nur jeweils eine Seite anzeigt.
+Im Alltag wirst du diese Option vermutlich nicht sehr oft verwenden, weil Git die Ausgabe standardmäßig so formatiert, so dass nur jeweils eine Seite anzeigt.

 However, the time-limiting options such as `--since` and `--until` are very useful.
 For example, this command gets the list of commits made in the last two weeks:

-Aber es gibt auch Optionen, die Ausgabe auf der Basis von Zeitangaben zu einzugrenzen und sehr hilfreich sein können.
+Darüber hinaus gibt es noch die hilfreichen Optionen `--since` und `--until`, welche die Ausgabe auf Basis der Zeitgaben eingrenzt.
 Beispielsweise gibt der folgende Befehl eine Liste aller Commits aus, die in den letzten zwei Wochen angelegt wurden:

 	$ git log --since=2.weeks